-The DirectBuy (an Accredited Partner) buying club chain has reached a preliminary settlement of a class action lawsuit that claimed the club's members were wrongfully excluded from “kickbacks” and other promotional payments allegedly made by manufacturers of products sold by the clubs.
+The DirectBuy (an Authorized Partner) buying club chain has reached a preliminary settlement of a class action lawsuit that claimed the club's members were wrongfully excluded from “kickbacks” and other promotional payments allegedly made by manufacturers of products sold by the clubs.

-The class action charged that members of the 145 franchised DirectBuy (an Accredited Partner) centers pay thousands of dollars to join and are promised that they will be able to buy furniture, appliances, carpeting and other products at the “direct” price – the price actually charged by the manufacturer or supplier, thus avoiding the usual retail mark-up.
+The class action charged that members of the 145 franchised DirectBuy (an Authorized Partner) centers pay thousands of dollars to join and are promised that they will be able to buy furniture, appliances, carpeting and other products at the “direct” price – the price actually charged by the manufacturer or supplier, thus avoiding the usual retail mark-up.

-But the lawsuit alleges that DirectBuy's (an Accredited Partner) promises are “false and misleading” because the company does not report the “kickbacks” – volume rebates, cooperative advertising funds and early payment discounts.
+But the lawsuit alleges that DirectBuy's (an Authorized Partner) promises are “false and misleading” because the company does not report the “kickbacks” – volume rebates, cooperative advertising funds and early payment discounts.
 The plaintiffs alleged that, therefore, they were paying more than the “direct” price they had been promised.

-In support of the plaintiffs' claims, the lawsuit says that during the fiscal year ended July 31, 2007, DirectBuy (an Accredited Partner) and its affiliates received about $8,000,000 in “kickbacks.”
+In support of the plaintiffs' claims, the lawsuit says that during the fiscal year ended July 31, 2007, DirectBuy (an Authorized Partner) and its affiliates received about $8,000,000 in “kickbacks.”
 During the same time, it generated income of about $87 million, including $77 million from the sale of memberships and about $2 million from the financing of memberships.

 Former members will be eligible for a two-month free membership at their most recent membership level.